ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 example, the ledger 0 address control key was not selected.

-Note 2: if by mistake ledger 1, that has no funds, is connected, and selected for chain creation, the operation will fail when trying to pay the fee for the subnet creation tx, with:
+Note 2: if by mistake ledger 1, that has no funds, is connected, and selected for chain creation, the operation will fail when trying to pay the fee for the SUBNET creation TX, with:

 ```text
 ✔ 2